HuySG2002/MilkVDuo_CAMGC2083/README.md

 # Driver Drowsiness Detection using Milk-V Duo 256M and CAM-GC2083 (Linux - C++)

 This project implements a real-time driver drowsiness detection system using the Milk-V Duo 256M development board and the CAM-GC2083 camera module.
-The system captures live facial images, analyzes eye closure and head position patterns, and identifies early signs of drowsiness using computer vision techniques.
+The system captures live facial images, analyzes eye closure and head position patterns, and identifies early signs of drowsiness using computer vision techniques.:

 The goal is to improve road safety by alerting the driver when signs of fatigue or microsleep are detected.